NoSpaceAvailable/ExtendedContentTypeConverter/README.md

 ### Using CLI ###
-- Change directory to where the build.gradle located, then run `gradle fatJar` (This sometime doesn't work, I'm figuring out)
+- Change directory to where the build.gradle located, then run `gradle fatJar` (This sometime doesn't work, I'm figuring out).
+Ensure that `java -version` and `javac -version` output the same version.

 How to use
 =========